After an initial tease alongside the launch of the Galaxy Note 20 Ultra, Samsung has now fully detailed it’s Galaxy Z Fold 2.

 Front cameras: 2x 10MP

 The outer display is no longer tiny

-Thankfully, for the Z Fold 2 we’ve got a far larger 6.2-inch outer screen with a much slimmer bezel running around it.
+Thankfully, for the Z Fold 2 we’ve got a far larger 6.2-inch outer screen with a much slimmer bezel running around it and a FHD+ resolution.
 While we haven’t held the device yet, it does seem like you’ll be opening the device a lot less if you’re doing something that doesn’t require a larger canvas.

 Related: Best phones

 It’s not just the outer display that has seen some upgrades, with Samsung fixing some of our qualms with the internal panel too.
 Gone is the strange cutout for the camera, replaced with a far smaller and less intrusive circular hole.
 It’s slightly bigger too, at 7.6-inches as opposed to 7.3.
 These displays also use the same UTG (ultra thin glass) as the Z Flip, which should offer a more durable covering than before.

 The inside panel also packs the same adaptive refresh rate that you’ll find on the Note 20 Ultra and Tab S7 Plus.
 This can alter the refresh rate from 11Hz all the way up to 120Hz to ensure you’re not wasting battery when you’re reading or watching a video.
 Hopefully, this should help the endurance and stretch the battery out a little further.

 Another similarity with the Z Flip is the ability to have the device sit up, almost like a mini laptop.
 Samsung says it has reworked the hinge to allow for this.

 It comes in a lovely Mystic Bronze hue